shoaibimt/CancerAI/README.md

+## CancerAI

-## Prediction of small molecules as potent inhibitors of various cancer targets using ML/DL
+**Prediction of small molecules as potent inhibitors of various cancer targets using ML/DL**

 **Description**